Whale barnacle: Adulthood

-All acorn barnacles create a crown-shaped shell with six to eight plates and a hole at the peak.
+All acorn barnacles create a crown-shaped shell, with six to eight plates and a hole at the peak.
 C. diadema is typically barrel-shaped, has most of the shell emergent from the skin, and has been measured in the North Pacific to reach 39–50 mm in height.
-Coronula reginae, which is typically 13–19 mm high; Cetopirus, which has been recorded in two individuals as 12 and 28 mm high and 53 and 74 mm in diameter, respectively; and Cryptolepas are flattened and deeply embedded in the skin.
-Tubicinella is tall and tube-shaped with ridges that may serve to prevent the skin from rejecting the barnacle, and typically exceeds 50 mm in height.
-Xenobalanus has a star-shaped shell deeply embedded into the skin, and develops a long stalk, much like goose barnacles, which hangs off the host; Xenobalanus may be around 30 mm in size.
+Coronula reginae (which is typically 13–19 mm high), Cetopirus (which has been recorded in two individuals as 12 and 28 mm high and 53 and 74 mm in diameter, respectively), and Cryptolepas are flattened and deeply embedded in the skin.
+Tubicinella is tall and tube-shaped with ridges that may serve to prevent the skin from rejecting the barnacle; it typically exceeds 50 mm in height.
+Xenobalanus has a star-shaped shell deeply embedded into the skin, and develops a long stalk (much as goose barnacles do), which hangs off the host; Xenobalanus may be around 30 mm in size.

 The fleshy appendage exiting the hole—the "apertural shroud"—is more prominently displayed than in other barnacles.
-The cirri, feeding tentacles which extend out of the aperture, are short and thick, probably enabling them to remain more stable while riding a fast-moving host.
-Whale barnacles have reduced opercular plates which only partially close the hole at the top, probably because these barnacles lack predators and thus any need to defend themselves.
-The plates, like in turtle barnacles, are made of calcium carbonate and chitin.
-Inside the plates, the soft barnacle itself is encased in a cuticle which is periodically molted.
+The cirri, tentacle-like feeding structures that extend out of the aperture, are short and thick, probably enabling them to remain more stable while riding a fast-moving host.
+Whale barnacles have reduced opercular plates that only partially close the hole at the top, probably because these barnacles lack predators and thus any need to defend themselves.
+The plates, like those of turtle barnacles, are made of calcium carbonate and chitin.
+Inside the plates, the soft barnacle itself is encased in a cuticle that is periodically molted.
 When they are shed from the host, whale barnacles can leave round marks, but Xenobalanus leaves a unique star-shaped scar.
 C. diadema, based on infestation sizes and the number of juveniles that are present as the year progresses, may have a lifespan of about a year.
 C. diadema has been observed to slough off in areas with high whale traffic, such as migration routes and breeding areas.